 Whether you’re a newbie still finding your way in the kitchen, a seasoned home chef or a passionate foodie - there’s a recipe for everyone!

-Explore 15 of my favorite easy and healthy recipes – the entire family will love.
+Explore 15 of my favourite easy and healthy recipes - the entire family will love.
 Trust me, these fresh recipe ideas you’ll make on repeat.
 Head on over to your local York Region Farmers’ Market and #LetsCook30!

 - Better Butter Chickpeas

 Luckily this recipe feeds a crowd because the aromas bring everyone into the kitchen.
 It also freezes beautifully for quick and easy meals later.

 Baingan Bharta (Indian Eggplant)Easy, quick to prep and scrumptious.
 This Baingan Bharta (Indian Eggplant) is a sure pleaser for the entire family.
 Roasted eggplant cooked in aromatic South Asian spices, simmered in a thick tomato-pepper sauce and garnished with tangy lemon and cilantro.
 If you're on the hunt for healthy desi recipes - with less oil, spices and salt - this is it!
 Best enjoyed with roti, quinoa, or lettuce leaves.
 Vegan and gluten free.Check out this recipe

 - Butternut Squash Tacos

 Be sure to try this twist on traditional tacos that use local and seasonal squash.

 Vegan Chickpea Curry Stuffed Spaghetti SquashVegan chickpea curry stuffed spaghetti squash is one of our favourite winter squash dishes.
 Chickpeas are high in fibre and have staying power, which makes them a winner in my book.
 This easy and healthy recipe is a delicious supper that's also naturally gluten-free.Check out this recipe